 Teaching your children to know what they are, and are not, responsible for is one of the most important life lessons they will ever learn.
 That’s why in today’s post we look at Teaching Children Responsibility.

 Have you ever been around an adult who refuses to take responsibility for their own choices?
-This person immediately becomes defensive, angry or sulks whenever they are confronted with taking responsibility for themselves.
-Instead of admitting to their own actions they want to blame someone else.
-They usually have trouble apologizing, maintaining healthy friendships, intimate relationships, and/or careers.
+This person immediately becomes defensive, angry, or sulks whenever they are confronted with taking responsibility for themselves.
+Instead of admitting to their own actions, they want to blame someone else.
+They usually have trouble apologizing, and maintaining healthy friendships, intimate relationships, and/or careers.
 Sadly, these adult people started off as little people that obviously didn’t learn that responsibility is a gift.

 There is much to be said on this topic, but in today’s post, we will take a look at four key elements in helping a child learn responsibility.